benoitc/gunicorn/doc/site/configuration.rst

 The Configuration File
 ======================

-Gunciorn 0.5 introduced the ability to use a Python configuration file.
+Gunicorn 0.5 introduced the ability to use a Python configuration file.
 Gunicorn will look for ``gunicorn.conf.py`` in the current working directory or what ever path is specified on the command line with the ``-c`` option.

 Example gunicorn.conf.py
 ------------------------